 This policy should be considered when considering life insurance for children since it offers a guaranteed insurability option.
 The GIO rider allows the insured to buy more life insurance without evidence of insurability at certain ages, or alternatively, on special occasions, such as marriage or the birth or adoption of a child.

 Minnesota Life Long Term Care Agreement

 The older you get the more likely you will need long term care.
-And long term care is not cheap, with the typical stay at a nursing home ranging close to $100,000 a year.
-In home care is also not cheap, closing in on almost $50,000 a year in 2017.
-So, what is someone to do who does not want to see all their hard earned money spent on long term care costs?
+And long term care is not cheap, with the typical stay at a nursing home ranging close to $247 a day (over $90,000 per year) for a shared room in 2019.1 In-home care is also not cheap, averaging from nearly $60,000 to $80,000 per year in 2019, depending on the kind of care you receive.2 So, what is someone to do who does not want to see all their hard earned money spent on long term care costs?

 Enter long term care life insurance.
 These are hybrid LIFE plus LTC insurance policies that provide benefits in three ways.

 - You can die and your beneficiary will receive a lump sum death benefit.

 - You are diagnosed chronically ill, and you receive accelerated benefits from your policy’s death benefit.

 - 100% return of premium after year 6.

 How LTC+Life Insurance works

 Upon being diagnosed diagnosed as chronically ill, which requires that either you are unable to perform 2 of 6 activities of daily living, or you have a severe cognitive impairment, the policy will pay out a tax free benefit.
 The income benefit is subject to the IRS per diem amount, which for 2020 is $380 a day, an increase of $10 from the 2019 IRS per diem limit for long-term care insurance contracts.3